 Q: How do I get the small credit block on a movie poster?

 A: Don’t ask the model to render it.
-Reserve the space: large dark area at bottom for cast credits.
+Tiny multi-line text is where every engine still fails, so reserve the space instead with large dark area at bottom for cast credits, then typeset it.

 Q: How do I keep a cover series visually consistent?

-A: Reuse the style header (last 3 lines), only swap the subject; lock palette to the same 3 colors; keep the lens and lighting.
+A: Reuse the style header (the last three lines), swap only the subject; lock the palette to the same three colors; keep the lens and lighting identical.
+In Midjourney you can also pass a previous image with --oref to carry the look forward.

 Q: Output is too busy — how do I force whitespace?

-A: minimal composition, plenty of negative space, single subject only and negative-prompt cluttered, busy, multiple subjects.
+A: Add minimal composition, plenty of negative space, single subject only.
+In engines that support negative prompts, also exclude cluttered, busy, multiple subjects.